 Access to the Disney Skyliner is the absolute best feature of Caribbean Beach.
 The Disney Skyliner’s main hub is at Caribbean Beach, connecting guests to Epcot, Hollywood Studios, Pop Century Resort, Art of Animation Resort and the Riviera Resort.
 That’s a huge benefit as it eliminates crowded bus rides to two of Walt Disney World’s theme parks.

 The Disney Skyliner is quick, efficient and a lot of fun.
-It’s like a ride in itself.
+It’s like a ride on its own.
 Even guests who may have a fear of heights (like yours truly) should enjoy a convenient alternative to the more traditional transportation options around Walt Disney World.
 You can see more of our thoughts on the Disney Skyliner in our full review.

 If you are planning to visit the Magic Kingdom or Disney’s Animal Kingdom, you’ll find that Caribbean Beach is centrally located and isn’t too far away from any of the theme parks.
 Bus rides range between 15 and 20 minutes to any Walt Disney World location.